chriswessels/ember-hammer/README.md

 Optionally, you can define an `hammerOptions` object inside your view to specify any view-specific options that should be passed into Hammer.js.

-If you'd like to set options for all instances of Hammer.js (applicable to all views), you can use `globalOptions.hammerOptions`.
-See the source.
+If you'd like to set options for all instances of Hammer.js (applicable to all views), you can use `emberHammerOptions.hammerOptions`.
+More information below.

 ###Callbacks